zeroInterest/zeroInterest.github.io/_posts/amazon-web-scraping/2021-06-21-scraping-amazon-reviews-and-analysing-their-sentiment.md

 tags: data-analysis
 ---

-In this post we are going to see how to scrape reviews from Amazon using R. Furthermore, we will see a basic way to extract the sentiment from these reviews also using R.
+This post aims to show the basic ideas of web scraping using an example in which we will extract Amazon reviews.
+Furthermore, we will automate the extraction of Amazon reviews, by building and R function.
+Finally, we will use this function to extract reviews for two smartphones: a Moto G Stylus and a Samsung Galaxy S20; doing some basic sentiment analysis, again with R.

 # What is web scraping?